jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 ### With inheritance

 Let's try a simple example.
 Imagine we are writing a game which has a player and some monsters.
-The monsters behave in different ways, but have some things in common with the player.
+The monsters behave in different ways, but have some things in common with the player - we'll call them "guards."
 We might write something like this using inheritance:

 {{< figure src="umlgameinher.png" title="Game design with inheritance" >}}